-Smithfield rings up nearly 90% of its sales in the US.
-The international business is comprised mainly is the company's meat processing and distribution operations in Poland, Romania, and the UK, as well as its interests in meat processing operations, mainly in Western Europe and Mexico.
-China presents a major growth opportunity for Smithfield.
+Virginia-based Smithfield rings up nearly 80% of its sales in the US.
+The international business, which extends to a dozen countries overall, is comprised mainly is the company's meat processing and distribution operations in Poland, Romania, and the UK, as well as its interests in meat processing operations, mainly in Western Europe and Mexico.
+China, where pork consumption is increasing along with a growing middle class, presents a major growth opportunity for Smithfield.

 Smithfield is attempting to boost sales by placing more emphasis on the production of higher-margin precooked meats and entrees.
-However, the company is still in a commodity business, and low hog prices can affect earnings.
+However, the company is still in a commodity business, and low hog prices can depress earnings.
 Frustrated investors, looking for ways to better predict the ebbs and flows of Smithfield's sales, have urged the pork producer to rely less on derivative bets it has made on the futures market.
-The proposed takeover of the company by Shuanghui International will further Smithfield's goal of further penetrating the largest Chinese market.
-China is a leading consumer of pork.
+The recent takeover of the company by Shuanghui International advances Smithfield's goal of further penetrating the vast Chinese market.
+(China is a leading consumer of pork.)